xwmx/bash-boilerplate/README.md

   one-liners.
 - Group related code into sections with large, easily scannable headers.
-- Describe behavior in comments as much as possible, assuming the reader is a programmer familiar with the shell, but not experienced writing shell scripts.
+- Describe behavior in comments as much as possible, assuming the reader is a programmer familiar with the shell, but not necessarily experienced writing shell scripts.

 ### Resources